 Love Me Tonight (1932) Director: Rouben Mamoulian

-Love Me Tonight is terrific little musical-comedy film starring the French actor, Maurice Chevalier (who I will forever associate with the goofy “smiling lieutenant” character from his role in Ernst Lubitsch’s picture).
+Love Me Tonight is terrific little musical-comedy film starring the French actor, Maurice Chevalier (who I will forever associate with the goofy “smiling lieutenant” character from his role in Ernst Lubitsch’s picture, The Smiling Lieutenant).
 It features a collection of classic American standards, like “Isn’t It Romantic” and other American jazz standards from composer Richard Rodgers and lyricist Lorenz Hart (Rodgers & Hart).

 While I am not typically a great fan of Hollywood musicals, this film was enjoyable.
 It is simple, though predictable, but it is also innovative.
 In particular the scenes where multiple characters are singing songs in different locations (like “Lover”) took some unique skills when splicing film and sound together in the editing room.